wavesplatform/docs.wavesplatform/docs/en/blockchain/binary-format/transaction-binary-format/transfer-transaction-binary-format.md

 ## JSON representation of the transaction

 See the [example](https://nodes.wavesplatform.com/transactions/info/2UMEGNXwiRzyGykG8voDgxnwHA7w5aX5gmxdcf9DZZjL) in Node API.
+In the JSON representation, values of `feeAsset` and `feeAssetId` field are identical.

 ## Transaction version 1